ABOUT ME

 I’ve also produced literary reviews, close analyses, video essays, blog posts, podcasts and group presentations throughout my university career.

-My undergraduate dissertation was on: Exploring how the globalization of Bollywood shaped the politics of Karan Johar films.
+My undergraduate dissertation investigated how India’s globalisation shaped the politics of Karan Johar films.

 Read my work